elliotkendallUCSF/chef-aide/README.md

 Author:: Elliot Kendall (<elliot.kendall@ucsf.edu>)

-Copyright:: 2013, University of California
+Copyright:: 2013, The Regents of the University of California